Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Yes.
 Thanks, Jim.
 So yes, I do expect that the sequential momentum is going to increase.
 And there are a few things around the Security business that give me some confidence right now.
 And we're not out of the woods.
 We're still working very hard to turn this part of our business around, but there is a sequential performance that we've seen through this year.
 There is the feedback and the wins that we have from our customers.
 And we're starting to see some pretty meaningful wins that are building some bookings performance that are encouraging.

 There is a diversity of use cases that we're now satisfying.
 So we've traditionally been strong in the service provider space.
 The portfolio for the service provider space has quite frankly suffered over the last year or so.
-It's now coming back to a much more competitive state, but we also are starting to see traction with next-gen firewalls and data center.
+It's now coming back to a much more competitive state, but we also are starting to see traction with next-gen firewall and data center.

-And then last but not least, I think there is the software attach, the license attach (27:33) to Security is actually starting to pick up, and that is a pretty good sign.
+And then last but not least, I think there is the software attach, the license attached to Security is actually starting to pick up, and that is a pretty good sign.
 So we remain optimistic around the fact that we can make this sort of the worst year, and we can recover from here going forward.

 Ken Miller - Juniper Networks, Inc.